-Father Evagoras Constantinides
+Rev. Evagoras Constantinides

 Dean of the Cathedral

-Father Evagoras began his ministry at the Archdiocesan Headquarters in New York City and has served the Archdiocese and her national ministries in a variety of capacities.
-During his full-time ministry at the Archdiocese, he served as the Director of Ionian Village, the Spokesman for Saint Nicholas National Shrine at the World Trade Center, the Director of the Office of Camping Ministries, the Archdiocesan Registrar, the Chairman of the Spiritual Court, the Director of Youth and Young Adult Ministries for the Direct Archdiocesan District, Chairman of the Youth Protection Committee, as well as the personal representative of the Chairman, (former) Archbishop Demetrios, to the Youth Committee of the Assembly of Canonical Orthodox Bishops.
+Father Evagoras, or “Father Ev” as he is known, began his ministry at the Archdiocesan Headquarters in New York City.
+He has served as the Spokesman for Saint Nicholas National Shrine at the World Trade Center, the Director of the Office of Camping Ministries, the Archdiocesan Registrar, the Chairman of the Spiritual Court, the Director of Youth and Young Adult Ministries for the Direct Archdiocesan District, Chairman of the Youth Protection Committee, as well as the personal representative of the Archbishop of America to the Youth Committee of the Assembly of Canonical Orthodox Bishops.

-Father Evagoras holds a B.A. in Communication Studies from Monmouth College in Monmouth, Illinois and a Master of Divinity from Holy Cross Greek Orthodox School of Theology.
+Father Evagoras holds a B.A. in Communication Studies from Monmouth College and a Master of Divinity from Holy Cross Greek Orthodox School of Theology.
 His wife Maria (Calender), of Bethesda, Maryland, is an active part of his ministry and together, they have two sons, Christopher and Yianni, who are both are students at A. Fantis School.

 John Strzelecki is the Pastoral Assistant and Lead Byzantine Chanter of Saints Constantine and Helen Greek Orthodox Cathedral as well as a Religion Instructor at A. Fantis School.